pratiksapra/SpaceGameTutorial/README.md

 SpaceGame is a space shooting game created as part of the blog tutorial on creating a complete game for BlackBerry 10 step by step.

-**This respository contains completed project files for every step of the tutorial.**
+**This respository contains completed project files for every step of the tutorial and the assets (Reources.zip)**

 **Author:**